dbenesh82/propagule_transmission/propagule_transmission.md

 #export 700 x 500 px as svg; change color of part of axis titles
 ```

-We could play with these plots, e.g. by changing the food web data to a heat map or a contour plot.
-But these plots are sufficient for now.
+These plots are sufficient for now, but they might be improved by changing the food web data to a heat map or a contour plot.

-It seems reasonable that small first hosts are both likely to eat propagules and be eaten by a 2nd host.
+It seems like small first hosts are both likely to eat propagules and be eaten by a 2nd host.
 But starting in small hosts may have a downside: longer life cycles.
-Let's check.
-First, we'll combine the host data with the body mass data.
-Then we can run a linear regression.
+It may take several steps from a small first host to reach a host in which it is suitable to reproduce.
+Let's check the relationship between first host mass and life cycle length.
+First, we combine the host data with the body mass data, and we run a linear regression.
 There is a significant negative correlation.

 ``` r
 lclvsprop <- left_join(dataH, host.size, by = c("Host.species" = "binomial"))%>% # add host mass